matthieugomez/EconPDEs.jl/README.md

 # 2. A named tuple giving the value function(s) (as well as its derivatives)
 # at the current value of the state.
 # 3. (Optional) Current time t
-# It returns two tuples:
+# It must return two tuples:
 # 1. a tuple with the opposite of the time derivative of each value function
 # 2. a tuple with the drift of each state variable (internally used for upwinding)
 function f(state::NamedTuple, sol::NamedTuple)